AdobeDocs/commerce-learn.en/help/api-mesh/getting-started-api-mesh.md

 ---
 # Get started with API Mesh

-If you're new to API Mesh for Adobe Developer App Builder, Adobe recommends starting with this introductory tutorial, before progressing to the other videos and tutorials.
+If you are new to API Mesh for Adobe Developer App Builder, Adobe recommends starting with this introductory tutorial, before progressing to the other videos and tutorials.

 ## What is API Mesh